-Is there any limit to which Microsoft Teams does not suck?
+Is there any limit to when Microsoft Teams is not horrible?

 In the past week I learned the RingCentral Outlook Add-in for Outlook won’t work anymore.
 Microsoft conveniently and intentionally broke that.
 It goes right along with them forcing a Teams Meeting link into every meeting scheduled in Outlook.
 Sure, this can be cut off in each individual Outlook instance but it’s a Powershell struggle to remove it across a corporate domain.
 All to force us to use Teams.